kyma-project/kyma/resources/core/charts/apiserver-proxy/README.md

 ## Overview

-This API Server Proxy is an [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy)-based, transparent proxy for the Kubernetes API.
+This API Server Proxy is a transparent proxy for the Kubernetes API based on [kube-rbac-proxy](https://github.com/brancz/kube-rbac-proxy).
 It is exposed for the external communication.

 ## Details